My Thoughts On Every NCAA Football Game For the Playstation 2

 Perhaps a small but great addition was adding player models/images on the roster, depth chart, and recruiting screens.
 It’s a small thing but it goes a long way with immersion.

 2005 introduced the Create-A-Playbook feature which is near and dear to my heart.
-Being able to put your preferred nine formations together to create whatever offense you wanted is a godsend.
+Being able to put your preferred nine formations together to create whatever offense you want is a godsend.

 Overall